-As the sounding multiplication factor (CMFZ) for ENC is 100, soundings may be encoded to two decimal places of a metre.
+As the sounding multiplication factor (CMFZ) for ENC is 10, soundings may be encoded to one decimal plate peleted: 0 of a metre.
 Drying soundings must be indicated by a negative value.

 For soundings surrounded by a danger line, see clauses 13.1 and 13.2.